Bor, Serbia: Demographics

 According to the 1910, 1931 and 1971 censuses, the inhabitants of the urban area of Bor numbered 2,613 in 1910, 4,749 in 1931 and 29,118 residents in 1971.

-According to the 2011 census, the population of Bor numbered 48,615 residents, while the urban area of Bor had 34,160 residents.Opšta Državna Statistika: Definitivni rezultati popisa stanovništva od 31 marta 1931 godine.
-Knjiga 2: Prisutno stanovništvo po veroispovesti.
-Opšta Državna Statistika, Beograd 1938, p.
-76. Popis stanovništva i stanova 1971, Knjiga 7: Stanovništvo i domaćinstava u 1948, 1953, 1961, 1971.
-Savezni zavod za statistiku.
-Beograd 1975, p.
-289.
+According to the 2011 census, the population of Bor numbered 48,615 residents, while the urban area of Bor had 34,160 residents.

 Ethnic groups

 With a total of 32 different ethnic groups being represented among the population, Bor is one of the most ethnically mixed cities in Serbia.
 According to the 2011 census, the settlements in the city of Bor with a Serbian ethnic majority were: Bor, Brestovac, Donja Bela Reka, and Oštrelj.
-The settlements with an ethnic Romanian majority were: Bučje, Gornjane, Krivelj, Luka, Metovnica, Tanda, Topla, and Šarbanovac.
-Ethnically mixed settlements were: Zlot (relative Serb majority) and Slatina (relative Romanian majority).
+The settlements with an ethnic Vlachs majority were: Bučje, Gornjane, Krivelj, Luka, Metovnica, Tanda, Topla, and Šarbanovac.
+Ethnically mixed settlements were: Zlot (relative Serb majority) and Slatina (relative Vlachs majority).

 The ethnic composition of the city:

-Ethnic groups in Bor: Serbs, Romanians, Roma, Macedonians, Albanians, Bosniaks, Bulgarians, Gorani, Bunjevci, Yugoslavs, Montenegrins, Croatians, Slovenians, Hungarians, ethnic Muslims, Germans, Greeks, Slovaks, Russians, Rusyns, Chinese, Ukrainians, Italians, Turks, Ashkali, Czechs, Poles, Jews, Canadians, Belarusians.
+Ethnic groups in Bor include also Bosniaks, Bulgarians, Gorani, Bunjevci, Yugoslavs, Montenegrins, Croatians, Slovenians, Hungarians, ethnic Muslims, Germans, Greeks, Slovaks, Russians, Rusyns, Chinese, Ukrainians, Italians, Turks, Ashkali, Czechs, Poles, Jews, Canadians, and Belarusians.

+As the official number does not include foreign nationals, who are present in large numbers in Bor and its surroundings (especially the Chinese, who are estimated at 8,000-10,000), as well as workers from other countries (Turkey, India, Indonesia, African countries).
+Many people who work in Bor also immigrated from other parts of Serbia, but kept their residence in the place they came from, that are also not included in the official number.

+Religion

+Bor has a diverse religious landscape, with the majority of the population identifying as Orthodox Christian, but also including significant minorities of Muslims, Roman Catholics, Protestants, as well as Jews and other smaller religious groups.
+Other than Orthodox churches, in Bor there are a Roman Chatolic Church, the Mosque, Adventist Church.